Enabling Large Language Models to Generate Text with Citations: Introduction

 \section{Introduction}

-Large language models (LLMs; \citealp{brown2020language}) have gained increasing popularity as a tool for information seeking.
-While they generate engaging and coherent responses, their output is prone to hallucination and often contains factually incorrect information~\cite{ji2023survey}.
-This makes it harder for users to trust and verify LLMs' generated outputs without any supporting evidence.
+Large language models (LLMs; \citealp{brown2020language,openai2023gpt4}) have gained increasing popularity as a tool for information seeking.
+While they generate engaging and coherent responses, their outputs are prone to hallucination and often contain factually incorrect information~\cite{ji2023survey}.
+This makes it harder for users to trust and verify LLM-generated outputs without any supporting evidence.

-In this work, we study a new generation paradigm for LLMs, where we require LLMs to provide \textit{citations} to one or a few text passages for any statement they generate (Figure~\ref{fig:main}).
-Incorporating citations brings several benefits: (1) Users can easily verify LLMs' claims with the provided citations; (2) LLMs can generate text that faithfully follows cited passages, which has the promise to improve correctness and alleviate hallucination.
+In this work, we study a new generation paradigm for LLMs, in which we require LLMs to provide \textit{citations} to one or a few text passages for any statement they generate (Figure~\ref{fig:main}).
+Incorporating citations brings several benefits: (1) users can easily verify LLMs' claims with the provided citations; (2) LLMs can generate text that faithfully follows cited passages, which has the promise to improve correctness and alleviate hallucination.

-Multiple commercial systems have adopted this paradigm: Bing Chat\footnote{\url{https://www.bing.com/new}} and perplexity.ai\footnote{\url{https://www.perplexity.ai}} respond to user questions in natural language with references to Web pages. \citet{nakano2021webgpt,menick2022teaching} share a similar motiviation, but they mainly experiment with search engines and closed-source models, making their results difficult to evaluate.
-Retrieval-augmented LLMs~\citep{borgeaud2022retro,izacard2022atlas} incorporate retrieved passages during both training and inference, but do not guarantee faithfulness to retrieved passages or explicitly provide citations.
+Multiple commercial systems have adopted this paradigm: Bing Chat\footnote{\url{https://www.bing.com/new}} and perplexity.ai\footnote{\url{https://www.perplexity.ai}} respond to user questions in natural language with references to Web pages. \citet{nakano2021webgpt,menick2022teaching} share a similar motivation, but they mainly experiment with commercial search engines and closed-source models, making their results difficult to evaluate.
+Retrieval-augmented LMs~\citep{borgeaud2022retro,izacard2022atlas} incorporate retrieved passages during both training and inference, but do not guarantee faithfulness to retrieved passages or explicitly provide citations.
 Additionally, previous studies mostly rely on human evaluation~\cite{nakano2021webgpt,menick2022teaching,liu2023evaluating}, which is expensive and difficult to reproduce.
 We argue that the absence of automated evaluation hinders the advances of such systems.